Keyboard shortcuts

 }

-Save this code to a .atlas file, then run it directly with atlas run <FILE_PATH>
+Save this code to a .atlas file, then run it with:

-Single-line comments start with // and continue until the end of the line.
-For example:
+Single-line comments start with // and continue to the end of the line:

 4. Variables